victor19p/salesforce-kinetic-interview/README.md

 ## 6. Scalability & Future-Proofing

-- Easily extend to new Salesforce objects (Cases, custom sales objects) by adding new Parent_Type values and lookups.
+- Easily extend to new Salesforce objects (Quotes, Orders, Cases, custom sales objects) by adding new Parent_Type values and lookups.
 - Centralized reporting and logic ensure long-term maintainability.
 - Periodic review and improvement based on business evolution.